Guide for authors

 Interested in submitting to the Traffic Safety Research (TSR) journal?

-4. Check Manuscript preparation instructions.
+4. Study the manuscript preparation instructions.

-7. Submit!
+6. Submit!

-8. Learn What happens after the submission.
+7. Learn about what happens after the submission.

 Ethical guidelines for authors

 In case the editor, reviewers or peer researches suspect that the authors behaved unethically in one way or another, the journal has a formal procedure for investigating such allegations as described here.
+On the other hand, the authors may raise complaints about the conduct of the handling editor or reviewers or appeal for reconsideration of the decision taken by the editor as described here.

 Competing interests